mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

   * `user`

-    The system user to run the service's scheduler and pods as.
+    The system user to run the service's scheduler and pods as, with default `root` if unspecified.
 Availability of usernames depends on the cluster.
-If DC/OS Security is enabled, this may need to be set to `nobody`, or the administrator may be required to configure custom permissions allowing the service to run as a different user.
+In DC/OS Enterprise, if the security mode is set to strict, the service account used by the service must have permissions to launch tasks as the assigned user.

 * `pods`